EU leaders fail to agree on a summit with Vladimir Putin | DW | 25.06.2021

-France and Germany had suggested inviting Russian President Vladimir Putin to a summit for talks.
-But the idea sparked criticism from some EU countries that take a more hawkish line on ties with Moscow.
+Angela Merkel and Emmanuel Macron had suggested inviting the Russian president for talks.
+Leaders have though agreed new funding for the migration pact with Turkey.

-EU leaders met in Brussels on Thursday amid splits over whether to reset relations with Russia.
+EU leaders agreed Friday to plan for sanctions against Russia, but rejected a push for a summit with Russian President Vladimir Putin.

-France and Germany called for Russian President Vladimir Putin to be invited to an EU summit for talks.
+France and Germany had called for Putin to be invited for talks.

-The proposal came after US President Joe Biden held his own summit with Putin in Geneva, Switzerland, last week.
+The proposal came after US President Joe Biden held his own meeting with Putin in Geneva, Switzerland, last week.

-However, EU leaders failed to reach agreement on such a summit.
-EU leaders said in a statement Friday that "they will explore format and conditionalities of dialogue with Russia" but did not mention a summit.
+However, EU leaders failed to reach and agreement on such a summit.
+In a statement, they said that "they will explore format and conditionalities of dialogue with Russia" but did not mention a summit.

 The statement also called on EU High Representative for Foreign Affairs Josep Borrell "to present options for additional restrictive measures, including sanctions" against Russia.